drupol/master-thesis/src/thesis/2-reproducibility.typ

 In the context of software compilation, an output is correct when it faithfully reflects the state of its transitive inputs.
 Basically, the output represents all direct and indirect dependencies used in the build process.
-"Transitive inputs" refer to not only the direct inputs (e.g., source code) but also to the inputs of those inputs (e.g., libraries, frameworks, compilers, data resources).
+"Transitive inputs" refer to not only the direct inputs #eg[source code] but also to the inputs of those inputs #eg[libraries, frameworks, compilers, data resources].

 From the point of view of the software build process as shown in
 @inputs-outputs-part1, the inputs are all the source code files, configuration